msobanjo/courseware/topics/networking/modules/standards-and-organisations/README.md

 ## Overview
 The internet, as a collection of worldwide networks, requires policies, procedures, standards and protocols to make it work.
 The Internet Society (ISOC) was founded in 1992 by [Vint Cerf](https://en.wikipedia.org/wiki/Vint_Cerf) and [Bob Kahn](https://en.wikipedia.org/wiki/Bob_Kahn) to promote the open development, evolution and use of the internet for the benefit of all people throughout the world.
-The internet has a unique model of shared global ownership that is dependent upon open standards development and freely accessible processes for technology and policy development.
+The internet has a unique model of shared global ownership that is dependent upon open standards development, and freely accessible processes for technology and policy development.
 ## Organisations Involved
 | Organisation | Roles & Responsibilities | Website |
 |--------------|--------------------------|---------|